Yousufkhalid7/Yousufkhalid7/README.md

 ### 🚀 Projects

 #### ⚽ CruxTube
-> A full-stack web app using React and Node.js/Express that summarizes any YouTube video instantly via Gemini AI
+> A full-stack AI web application that summarizes YouTube videos and playlists and enables contextual chat using transcript-based understanding.
-- Supports any language with transcripts (Hindi, Spanish, Arabic, French) — handled natively by Gemini's multilingual understanding
+- Built an end-to-end system using React and Node.js/Express that extracts transcripts (yt-dlp/Whisper fallback) and generates concise summaries using LLMs
-- A Chrome Extension (Manifest V3) that injects a summary panel directly into YouTube pages, no tab switching needed
+- Implemented context-aware chat by retrieving relevant transcript chunks, enabling users to query videos efficiently
-- Engineered a REST API backend that fetches transcripts using YouTube Transcript API and pipes them through Gemini for AI summaries + fact verificatio
+- Added multilingual support with optional translation to original language, and language-aware chat responses

 ---